ROY508822/Bases-de-Datos-Distribuidas/Exercise_7/exercise7_2.md

 Horizontal fragmentation
 ------------------------
-3. 🧠 *Fragmento ZonaDB_1*.
-Construye un fragmento horizontal que contenga todos los clientes con dirección en los estados CDMX e Hidalgo.
-Incluye toda la información de los clientes y su órdenes de compra.
+3. 🧠 *Fragment ZonaDB_1*.
+Build a horizontal fragment that contains all customers whose address is in the states of CDMX and Hidalgo.
+Include all customer information and their purchase orders.

 **Esquema del fragmento** ✅